BRA1L0R/go-mcproto/README.md

 ## Example ✨

-This example initializes the connection between the client and the server, thus switching to the Play state, and listens for keepalive packets to which it responds
+This example initializes the connection between the client and a server, thus switching to the Play state, and listens for keepalive packets to which it responds

 ```go
 package main